kitten guide

 Common mistakes

-• Feeding adult cat food to kittens.
-Adult food doesn’t have enough protein, fat, or DHA for growth.
-Always use kitten-specific food until 12 months.
+Feeding adult cat food to kittens.
+Adult food doesn’t carry enough protein, fat, or DHA for growth.
+Use kitten-specific food until 12 months, full stop.

-• Milk.
+Giving regular cow’s milk.
 Most cats are lactose intolerant after weaning.
-Regular cow’s milk will cause diarrhoea.
-If you want to give milk as a treat, buy kitten milk (KMR or similar) from a pet store.
+Regular milk causes diarrhoea.
+If you want to give milk as a treat, pick up kitten milk (KMR or similar) from a pet store.

 The bottom line